kayjeee/Portfolio-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+> I Give credit to Micro Verse for inspiring this project

-Micro-Verse students
+I would like to thank my partnerS in microverse for helping out in completing this master piece

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- FAQ (optional) -->

 <!-- LICENSE -->